HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 ## General presets

-HandBrake's general `Presets` are intended to be broadly compatible across a wide range of software and devices.[^high-quality-settings-less-compatible]
+HandBrake's general `Presets` use the [MP4 container](https://en.wikipedia.org/wiki/MPEG-4_Part_14) and are intended to be broadly compatible across a wide range of software and devices.[^high-quality-settings-less-compatible]

 Each general `Preset` is named according to the quality or speed, maximum resolution, and maximum frame rate it produces.